 Catherine Ventura is an educator, a literacy studies scholar, and a former nonprofit leader.
 She is skilled at strategizing and implementing creative solutions in a wide range of contexts.
 Driven by a transformative approach to education, Catherine strives to continue cultivating learning spaces that nurture the thriving potential of all students.

-Catherine earned a Bachelor of Arts in English and a Master of Arts in English from Seton Hall University.
-She is a former Associate Program Fellow of the Institute for Recruitment of Teachers (IRT) at Philips Academy in Andover, as well as a former fellow of The Victoria Emerging Leaders Program (VELP) at Rutgers Business School’s Institute for Ethical Leadership.
-Currently, Catherine is a doctoral student in the Joint Ph.D. in English and Education Program at University of Michigan.
-In her free time, she enjoys crocheting, writing poetry, and hiking with her two golden doodles.
+Catherine earned Bachelor of Arts and Master of Arts degrees in English from Seton Hall University.
+She is a former Associate Program Fellow for the Institute for Recruitment of Teachers (IRT) at Philips Academy in Andover, and former Victoria Emerging Leaders Program (VELP) fellow at Rutgers Business School’s Institute for Ethical Leadership.
+Currently, Catherine is a doctoral candidate for the Joint Ph.D. in English and Education Program at University of Michigan.
+In her free time, she enjoys crocheting, writing poetry, and hiking with her two goldendoodles.